 To run a business, you’d need to find inventory, track employees, maintain a budget, and keep tidy bookkeeping.
 The Oberlo app allows you to use an existing Shopify store to source pre-vetted and sell dropshipped product suppliers, so you don’t need to keep inventory and only purchase the products after they have been ordered by customers.
 Tickspot can be used to automate budgeting, Asana for project management automation, and Xero for automating bookkeeping and invoicing.

 If you sell products that must be stored in a warehouse, you can automate the whole process of order fulfillment and shipment with ShipMonk, ShipBob, and ShipCentral.
 In their facilities, your products will be processed with automation and robotics.

-Sell more with automated marketing tools, like SwiftERM for e-mail marketing, which is 100% automatic requiring zero human interface whatsoever, Buffer and Later for social media scheduling, OmniStar for affiliate referral, discounts, rewards, and contest management.
+Sell more with automated marketing tools, like SwiftERM for personalisation of product selection for email marketing, which is 100% automatic requiring zero human interface whatsoever, Buffer and Later for social media scheduling, OmniStar for affiliate referral, discounts, rewards, and contest management.
 Thrive Leads for building lead generation.